 Russell Wilson or Lamar Jackson?
-If you think the NFL’s MVP race has a frontrunner, think again
+If you think the NFL’s MVP race has a front-runner, think again

 For some reason, everyone seems intent on anointing the NFL’s Most Valuable Player now while the juiciest, most influential part of the season remains to be played.

-A Seattle public relations firm got behind a fan petition drive to raise awareness for Russell Wilson’s MVP campaign – way back on Oct.
-18. At that point, a whopping 37 percent of the season had been played.
+A Seattle public-relations firm got behind a fan petition drive to raise awareness for Russell Wilson’s MVP campaign – way back on Oct.
+18. At that point, a whopping 37% of the season had been played.

 To highlight the volatile nature of handicapping the award, while a plane flew a “Wilson For MVP” banner over CenturyLink Field the following Sunday, Wilson was being outplayed by Baltimore Ravens quarterback Lamar Jackson in a decisive 30-16 Seahawks’ loss.